 - The University also does not recommend specific insurance providers.
 Insurance is available from many insurance providers, possibly including the students’ own insurance provider(s) and/or some professional association-sponsored insurance programs, but it is the students’ responsibility to purchase liability insurance that meets the host sites’ insurance requirements.

 - The internship host site might have specific insurance requirements of the student (including professional liability and other types of insurance), so it is recommended that students check the host site’s insurance requirements before making any insurance purchases.
 Some host sites might be willing to extend their insurance coverage to hosted students, but the students may wish to also purchase their own insurance coverage.

 - Students must provide copies of insurance, if required, directly to the site or through a third party service provider.
 (Feel free to check with your employer as to a resource they recommend) The University will not maintain evidence of such records on behalf of students.

 - Students must provide copies of background clearances, evidence of health immunizations and health insurance, if required, directly to the site or through a third party service provider.
 (Feel free to check with your employer as to a resource they recommend) The University will not maintain such records on behalf of students.

-It is especially important for students considering the Credit by Portfolio option to check with their employer regarding NDA's before beginning the Credit by Portfolio process, as it may be easier to use a current position to fulfill the internship requirement.
+It is especially important for students considering the Credit by Portfolio option to check with their employer regarding NDA's before beginning the Credit by Portfolio process, as it may be easier to use a current position to fulfill the internship requirement by registering you into the IST 495 class.
 Be sure to contact the Office of Career Solutions and Corporate Engagement to discuss options in a timely manner regarding your internship options, especially as you approach your final semesters.